aam-git/feathers-mail/README.md

 > Simple Feathers mailer service using [`nodemailer`](https://github.com/nodemailer/nodemailer)
 >
->For security, the Mail service has been set up to only work internally, under service name _mailer
+>For security, the Mail service has been set up to only work internally.
+The service is named _mailer

 ## Installation